Route Planning: The Complete Guide

 Not only do damaged and lost parcels pose a risk to your business's reputation, but they can also hit your pocket should you be unfortunate enough to be hit by a few losses and damages in a short timeframe.

-A Route Planner allows your business to bring your delivery operation in-house and take control of your deliveries.
+A route planner allows your business to bring your delivery operation in-house and take control of your deliveries.
 Not only does this give you the peace of mind that your products are delivered safely, but it also allows you to tailor the experience that we mentioned in the last tip.

 Branded vehicles and a smiling delivery driver can make all the difference when it comes to turning a once off customer into a repeat customer.
 Having the control over your delivery operation gives you that extra edge over a drop and run courier driver.